giantswarm/docs/src/content/reference/_index.md

 ---
 linkTitle: Reference
 title: Reference
 description: Our place for those facts you never want to keep in mind.
+Think of it as an appendix.
 ---